Arunbalajimd/vaadin-spring/README.md

 How to get startet:

-1. Get Java und Maven configured on your classpath
+1. Get Java und Maven configured on your shell
 2. Clone the repository
 3. Go to <b>war-build</b> and run: <b>mvn clean install</b>
 4. Go to <b>war</b> and start jetty: <b>mvn jetty:run</b>